angular/angular/aio/content/guide/ngmodule-faq.md

 This means that an NgModule behaves differently depending on whether it's loaded during application start or lazy-loaded later.
 Neglecting that difference can lead to [adverse consequences](guide/ngmodule-faq#q-why-bad).

-Why doesn't Angular add lazy-loaded providers to the app root injector as it does for eagerly loaded NgModules?
+Why doesn't Angular add lazy-loaded providers to the application root injector as it does for eagerly loaded NgModules?

 The answer is grounded in a fundamental characteristic of the Angular dependency-injection system.
 An injector can add providers _until it's first used_.